 Because Anderson, Nolan and Tarantino are three of the best directors we have (the three best of their generation, in my opinion), their proclamations about the superiority of celluloid carry a lot of weight with film students, other filmmakers and the press.
 Under ideal circumstances, I agree with them that light projected through celluloid is the best way to view a movie.
 I also think that those ideal circumstances are virtually nonexistent.
 When I was in film school in the early 1990s and 35mm was still the norm, I would say that seven out of 10 movies I went to had some kind of projection problem: either the focus was soft, or the picture was out of frame, or the projectionist forgot to flip on the stereo.
 Plus, if you didn’t see a movie opening weekend, forget about a pristine print — most of the time those things looked like somebody had been shaving with them by the fifth or sixth day of their release.

 Nowadays, the majority of 35mm presentations are at revival houses, where 80 percent of the prints have lost most or all of their color and look like they’ve been rubbed against a cheese grater.
-If the idea behind theatrical exhibition is to give the audience an experience as close as possible to what the filmmakers intended, the notion that 35mm is superior to digital is, to put it as simply and plainly as I can, bullshit.
+If the idea behind theatrical exhibition is to give the audience an experience as close as possible to what the filmmakers intended, the notion that 35mm is inherently superior to digital is highly debatable.
 A DCP does not lose its color.
 It doesn’t get scratched.
 It’s never out of focus or out of frame.
 So is a deteriorated print of, say, William Friedkin’s Sorcerer that has faded to pink and is missing frames really a more faithful reproduction of his work than the gorgeous DCP that he recently supervised?
 Having seen that movie projected both ways, I have to say that if you can answer yes to that question you need to have your eyes examined.

 Of course, I’ve found that many of the most insistent purists when it comes to 35mm presentation have one thing in common: they barely ever go to the movies.
 They might watch films at premieres, or in private screening rooms, or on studio lots, or at press screenings, or on DVD screeners, but they don’t pay money to walk into an AMC or a Regal and see how 99.9 percent of the world is experiencing cinema.
 If they did, they would get down on their knees and thank God for the day DCPs were invented, because it’s pretty much the only way you can see a movie in focus in a commercial theatre.
 That said, I’ll be the first person to admit that a lot of the people who make the case for film over digital are smarter than me, so when I found out that Interstellar was being released in six different formats — three film and three digital — I saw an opportunity for an experiment.
 I would go see Nolan’s movie every day of its opening week — six times in six days in six different theaters in six different formats, the idea being that if there was ever a way to chart the differences between film and digital, this would be it.